'Right this minute': Google warns users to update Chrome browser over dangerous bug

-Google has warned Windows and iOS users to urgently update their Chrome internet browser due to a security bug that could let hackers hijack your computer.
+Google has warned Windows and iOS users to urgently update their Chrome web browser due to a security bug that could let hackers hijack your computer.

+Scroll down for Chrome update instructions issued by government agency CERT NZ.

 The tech giant was forced to make an announcement as hackers managed to find the bug before Google found it.